Dani Ceballos: Real Madrid

 On 14 July 2017, Ceballos signed for La Liga club Real Madrid on a six-year contract, for a transfer fee of around €18 million.
 He made his debut on 16 August, replacing Toni Kroos on the 80th minute of the second leg of the 2017 Supercopa de España, a 2–0 home victory over Barcelona.
-On 23 September, in his first start, he scored a two goals in a 2–1 away win over Deportivo Alavés.
+On 23 September, in his first start, he scored two goals in a 2–1 away win over Alavés.

 Ceballos made four appearances during the 2017–18 UEFA Champions League, as Madrid won their third consecutive and 13th overall title in the tournament.
 On 13 January 2019, after only 15 minutes on the pitch and having been constantly booed by his former club's supporters, he scored from a free kick in the last minute of a 2–1 victory against Betis at the Estadio Benito Villamarín.

 Loan to Arsenal

 On 25 July 2019, Ceballos joined Premier League club Arsenal on a season-long loan.
 He made his first start for Arsenal on 17 August in a 2–1 victory over Burnley, providing two assists in a man-of-the-match performance.
 On 3 October, Ceballos scored his first goal for Arsenal in a 4–0 home victory against Standard Liège in the group stage of the 2019–20 UEFA Europa League.
 On 28 June 2020, he scored his second Arsenal goal against Sheffield United in stoppage time to secure a 1–2 win in the quarter-final of the 2019–20 FA Cup.
 He played the full 90 minutes in the final, in which Arsenal beat Chelsea 2–1 at Wembley Stadium.

 On 4 September 2020, Ceballos was loaned to Arsenal for another season.
 In one of the interviews, he stated that the manager, Mikel Arteta, was the main reason why he decided to stay at Arsenal, and that since joining the club he had become a much more mature player, having improved a lot.